 Of course, \((S, \rta^1)\) is simply \((S, \rta)\).
 Suppose that \(n \in \{2, 3, \ldots\}\) and that \(x \rta^n y\) for \(x, \, y \in S\).
 Then there exists \((u_1, u_2, \ldots, u_{n-1}) \in S^n\) with \(x \rta u_1 \rta \cdots \rta u_{n-1} \rta y\).
 By the transitive property, \(x \rta y\).

-The last result points the way to a simple construction of the transition closure of a graph.
+The result in points the way to a simple construction of the transition closure of a graph.

 Suppose that \((S, \rta)\) is a graph and let \((S, \upa)\) denote the union of \(\{(S, \rta^n): n \in \N_+\}\).
 Then \((S, \upa)\) is the transitive closure of \((S, \rta)\).